cnosdb/docs/docs/en/latest/reference/sql.md

 ROLLUP assumes a hierarchy between input columns.

-If you GRUOP BY Clause is as follows,
+If you GRUOP BY Clause is as follows:

 #### Syntax